Fidelity to IP-CANS and CFT Practices

 The CDSS IP-CANS webpage offers essential resources to support the use of the IP-CANS tool.
 It includes policy guidance, training materials, and implementation supports to promote consistent, strengths-based assessment and planning across child welfare.

-Built in a collaborative effort between UC Davis Human Services and the CDSS, this page serves as an access point to technical assistance, training, consultation and guidance for the implementation, practice and continuous quality improvement for CFT and IP-CANS.
+Built in a collaborative effort between UC Davis Human Services and the CDSS, this page serves as an access point to technical assistance, training, consultation and guidance for the implementation, practice and continuous quality improvement for IP-CANS and CFT.

 CFT CANS Statewide Forum